baedrik/snip721-reference-impl/README.md

 ## TransferNft
 TransferNft is used to transfer ownership of the token to the `recipient` address.
 This requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
 If the `recipient` address is the same as the current owner, the contract will throw an error.
 If the token is transferred to a new owner, its single-token approvals will be cleared.

+This implementation will throw an error if trying to transfer a [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token.

 ##### Request
 ```
 {